 To the south, around Mexico City, temperatures of Tierras Frías (cold lands) change drastically between day and night.
 Winters here often dip to 45°F (7°C), while summer temperatures can climb to a mild 77°F (25°C).

 In the scattered areas of Tierras Templadas (temperate lands), temperatures range from 60°F (15.5°C) to 75°F (23.5°C) for winter and summer respectively.

 Finally, the Tierras Caliente (hot lands), found mainly along the coastal plains, are hot all year round, and humid during the rainy season (either May to November or June to October).
 Temperatures average between 89.6°F (32°C) and 95°F (35°C) throughout the year.

-Otherwise, precipitation in Mexico is most common between June and November; the remaining months of the year are relatively dry.
-This feature serves to separate seasons in Mexico more so than temperature difference.
+Otherwise, precipitation in Mexico is generally most common between June and November; the remaining months of the year are relatively dry.

 Occasional tropical storms between August and September have been known to bring heavy rains.
 We suggest researching the climates of specific regions before moving.